Content Experience Hub (“CXH”)

 - biographical information, such as first and last name;

-- professional information, such as business email and company name;
+- professional information, such as business email, role/job title, and company name;

-- contact information, such as email address and, username; and
+- contact information, such as email address, phone number, and physical address;

 Purposes of Processing